Rahul0911/Rahul0911/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a Computer Vision Solution for my workplace to enhance productivity.
+- 🔭 I’m currently working on a Computer Vision Solution and a LLM application for my workplace to enhance productivity and increase customer satisfaction.
-- 🌱 I’m currently learning C++, Computer Vision, Deep Learning and various optimization techniques.
+- 🌱 I’m currently learning LlamaIndex, Langchain, Computer Vision, Deep Learning and various optimization techniques.
 - 🤔 I’m looking for a full time opportunity in AI/ML.

 Connect With Me 📫